marc2332/portfolio/blog/0_introduction.md

 Hello, my name is Marc.

 This is my new blog.
-It will mainly focused on programming and, probably cryptocurrencies.
+It will be mainly focused on programming ( and probably cryptocurrencies ).

 ```rust